-Component Description (1) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) • Vents (2) Enable airflow to cool internal components.
+Comp Component Description (1) ψ Power button When the computer is off, press the button to turn on the computer.
+When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep.
+When the computer is in Hibernation, press the buttor briefly to exit Hibernation.
+CAUTION: Pressing and holding down the power button will result in the loss of unsaved information.
+If the computer has stopped responding and Windows shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
+To learn more about your power settings, see your power options.
+From the Start screen, type power, select Power and sleep settings , and then select Power and sleep from the list of applications.
+(2) Vents (2) Enable airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.
 (3) ~ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
 (4) O Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional microphone-only devices.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
 To access this guide, from the Start screen, type support, and then select the HP Support Assistant app.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.

-NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
+Component Description NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
+(5) Volume button Controls speaker volume. - т To decrease speaker volume, press the - edge of the button.
+To increase speaker volume, press the + edge of the button.